rothgar/social-spoilers/README.md

 ## How to use
 To tag text as a spoiler use the ^ character

-Spoilers can be identified by using ^two carrots to rollup^ only some text.
+Spoilers can be identified by using ^two carats to rollup^ only some text.
 Or it can be used to identify a ^spoiler to the end of a line.
-Spoilers will also be automatically ^identified between carrots and #hashtags or between ^carrots and @mentions
+Spoilers will also be automatically ^identified between carats and #hashtags or between ^carats and @mentions
 Multiple ^spoilers^ can be ^used^ at a single ^time^

 ## Credits